Capilano University: Expansion

 Capilano College offered its first bachelor degree, a collaborative degree in music therapy, with the British Columbia Open University in 1990 and added a second music degree in jazz studies in 1992.
 Business administration degrees were first offered in 1993.
 That year, Capilano College also conferred its first associate degrees, which are now available to students in a variety of subject areas from Interdisciplinary Arts, Creative Writing, English, Global Stewardship, Psychology, Interdisciplinary Sciences and Biology.
 The college was authorized by the provincial government in 2003 to become the first college in British Columbia to independently grant applied degrees after the dissolution of the B.C.
 Open University.
 In 2004, Capilano College was also named by the provincial government as host of the British Columbia Centre for Tourism Leadership and Innovation, in preparations for the 2010 Winter Olympics.
 The Centre addressed tourism issues, helped provide tourism education, and was part of the larger British Columbia Tourism and Hospitality Education and Training Consortium.
 In 2008, the centre was merged into Link BC, an education network for tourism and hospitality with industry organizations which resulted in partnerships with organizations and opportunities for students.
 In 2008, the provincial government changed Capilano College's designation to Capilano University.
 CapU also joined the OpenCourseWare consortium, and began the process for accreditation from the Northwest Commission on Colleges and Universities (which it received in 2012).

 Campuses

 Capilano University's main campus is located at 2055 Purcell Way in North Vancouver (district municipality), on Metro Vancouver's North Shore.
 It is approximately a 30-minute drive from Downtown Vancouver.
 The majority of the programs are offered at this campus.
 There is also a smaller regional campus, referred to as the kálax-ay Sunshine Coast Campus in Sechelt, British Columbia that serves the communities of the Sunshine Coast.
-In September 2019, CapU admitted students to CapU Lonsdale, the university's newest location, the Shipyards Development in North Vancouver's Lower Lonsdale.
+In September 2019, CapU admitted students to CapU Lonsdale, the Shipyards Development in North Vancouver's Lower Lonsdale.

+The CapU Squamish campus, located at 3200 University Boulevard, Squamish, British Columbia, opened in Fall 2024.
+The 18-acre purpose-built campus includes academic teaching and learning spaces, student housing, a dining area, a library, an athletic centre and a FIFA-grade turf field.
+The location was the former campus Quest University in Squamish.
+Capilano University purchased the campus in August 2023, after Quest University ceased operating in February 2023 due to financial difficulties.

-The university also runs the Early Childhood Education programs in Squamish, British Columbia, and holds classes at the Ts̓zil Learning Centre in Mount Currie, British Columbia.
+The university also holds classes at the Ts̓zil Learning Centre in Mount Currie, British Columbia.